 When choosing a pair of secateurs, one of your first decisions is which type to get:

-The most common type, bypass secateurs work like scissors - the plant rests on the curved bottom blade and is cut by the sharper top blade as it slices past the bottom blade.
+The most common type (and the ones we focus on in our tests), bypass secateurs work like scissors: the plant rests on the curved bottom blade and is cut by the sharper top blade as it slices past the bottom blade.
+These are the types we have focused on in our most recent secatuers review.

 Anvil secateurs have a flat blade (the "anvil") at the bottom.
 The top blade does the cutting, coming down onto the anvil like a guillotine.

 Anvil secateurs are supposed to be better for cutting thicker, woodier stems, although in our tests, we've found some bypass models are also good at this.

 Powered blade cordless secateurs

 Some powered cordless secateurs claim to make pruning effortless.
 These secateurs may be useful for people with weak hands, such as those with arthritis, but check the weight as they can be heavy to hold and operate.

 For a pair of fancy plant-scissors, there's a lot to consider when buying secateurs.
 Here's what you should take into account before making a purchase.